- About Us

 As an international school, KIST welcomes students of all nationalities from “internationally minded” families who can demonstrate a commitment to our vision, mission, educational philosophy and learning programs.
 The current student population includes approximately 25% American/Canadian/Australasia, 22% Japanese, 15% UK/European, 15% Indian, 12% other Asian and 11% African/Middle Eastern/South American students.
 Specifically, KIST caters for:

-Authorized as an IB World School by the International Baccalaureate, KIST is currently the only school in Tokyo, and one of only two schools in Japan, to offer all three IB programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).
+Authorized as an IB World School by the International Baccalaureate, KIST was the first school in Tokyo and the second school in Japan to offer all three IB programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).
 This ensures a consistent approach to teaching and learning across all levels and provides a continuous progression for students from the time they join the school in kindergarten until they graduate at the end of Grade 12.
 Furthermore, for families moving around the world, it also offers an attractive benefit in that it allows children to learn within a basic framework used by other IB schools worldwide.

 At all levels, an inquiry-based approach provides students with opportunities to take responsibility for their own learning.
 Subject areas are integrated where possible into units of inquiry that allow students to acquire knowledge and skills through the context of an ongoing search for meaning and understanding.
 Priority is placed on developing understanding of concepts and application of knowledge and skills in context.
 We explicitly teach the skills of understanding, research and inquiry, including how to locate, evaluate and apply information.
 Through this approach, our aim is for students to become independent learners who have the skills to source and evaluate information in order to make informed, responsible choices throughout their lives and to make a meaningful contribution to the community.